danielawde9/react/readme.md

-use branches to go through chapters
+Use branches to go through chapters

+When you install without module run npm i